 When to Serve Dry

-One reason to serve dried food over canned is because it can be easier to feed and ration.
-Dogs who bolt through their food may slow down slightly with kibble.
-Dry food can be purchased in larger bag sizes too, which can be more convenient for some pet parents.
+While wet and dry food are equally nutritious, there can be reasons you may want to offer your dog a dry food.
+Dry food can be easier to portion, especially when you are using a gram scale to weigh the food.
+Dry food can be purchased in larger bag sizes too, which can be more convenient for pet parents with large breed dogs.
 And if your dog is a grazer, dry food is a better fit as wet food will spoil within four hours after being served if left out.
-Kibble is easy to use in food puzzle toys to enrich your dog's life and satisfy him without overfeeding.
-If you do decide to feed kibble and wet dog food to your dog, look for high-quality foods such as Hill's Science Diet, whose dry kibble provides a high concentration of the most beneficial nutrients in each serving.
+Kibble is also easy to use in food puzzle toys to enrich your dog's life and satisfy them without overfeeding.

 Why Not Both?

-If you're worried your dog's canned food won't provide all the nutrients he needs under certain deficiencies, consider blended feeding.
-Blended feeding mixes wet food and dry into your dog's daily routine so he gets some of both each time he visits his bowl.
-Some pet parents choose to feed dry kibble in the morning and offer their dog a can of wet food at night.
+Blended feeding mixes wet food and dry into your dog's daily routine, so he gets some of both each time they visit their bowl.
+Just remember that mixing means it will spoil faster, so any uneaten mixture shouldn't be left out.
+Some pet parents choose to feed dry kibble in the morning and offer their dog a meal of wet food at night.
 This covers all your bases, and provides your dog with some variety as well as a tasty treat.